 After treatment of spider veins, it is recommended that compression stockings be worn for three to five days and for a week after treatment of larger varicose veins.
 As with any procedure, some mild side-effects might occur.
 These side effects include slight redness to the skin tone or mild swelling in the treated area.

 After treatment of larger veins with UGS or EVLT, a repeat ultrasound will be done in 4 weeks to ensure that the treated veins are sealed.
 Occasionally, a treated vein will reopen, requiring a repeat injection of foam sclerotherapy.
 98% of treated veins are sealed shut at 1-year follow-up.

-Stay out of the sun and tanning beds for 4 weeks before and after surface laser treatment.
+We recommend that patients stay out of the sun and tanning beds for four weeks, before and after surface laser treatment.
 Wear compression stockings for a minimum of three to five days.
 Abstain from high impact activities such as running or step aerobics for three weeks.
 Walk at a moderate pace, as it will aid in the healing process.